Scotland's Best B&Bs

 The Atlantic Puffin is the most instantly recognisable and popular of all North Atlantic seabirds.
 The puffin is a member of the Auk family and is sometimes known as the Sea Parrot as it is so colourful.
 The puffins come ashore late April to breed and are usually to be seen until the middle of August.
 Puffins nest underground in burrows and a colony can appear to be deserted during the middle of the day as the puffins are either in their burrows or out at sea feeding.
 At other times of the day, they can be seen standing on the stopes, bobbing around on the sea or flying.
 Chicks are fed on small fish that the adults carry cross-wise in their beak such as sand eel, sprat and herring.
 Evenings can be a good time to see the puffins.

 The largest local puffin colony to Strathy is on the sea stack at Drumhollistan on the Sutherland/Caithness boundary grid NC919656.
 You can park at the layby at the Caithness boundary sign and head towards the sea along the peat track, just past the sign (about 2km, there and back).
 There are also good kittiwake, guillemot, razorbill and shag breeding areas here too.
 Walking the coastal cliffs from Drumhollistan cast along towards Reay also provides great puffin and other seabird nesting areas and superb cliffs.
 This is a good route to take close-up photographs of the puffins as they stand on the mainland just below as you walk.

-If you would like to go on an organised walk by Highland Council Countryside Ranger Service there are three Puffin
+If you would like to go on an organised walk, contact the Highland Council Countryside Ranger Service.

 Further afield there are puffins at Faraid Head at Balnakiel in Durness, grid ref.
 NC390718